mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 3. Apply the scale factor to the monitor workspace using :ref:`Scale <algm-Scale>`
 4. Perform a prompt peak correction (if applicable) using :ref:`RemoveBins <algm-RemoveBins>`
 5. Perform a flat background correction (if applicable) using :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>`
-6. Convert to wavelenght and rebin using :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`
+6. Convert to wavelength and rebin using :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`

 ``SANSSave``